Louis Billot

 Louis Billot (12 January 1846 in Sierck-les-Bains, Moselle, France – 18 December 1931 in Ariccia, Latium, Italy) was a French Jesuit priest and theologian.
 He became a cardinal in 1911 and resigned from that status in 1927, the only person to do so in the twentieth century.
-While largely unknown in the modern age, he was nonetheless considered "the most important Thomistic speculative theologian of the late nineteenth century."
+Billot was described as "the most important Thomistic speculative theologian of the late nineteenth century."